 - Mucus in stool

 - Even death in severe cases

-Stages of the whipworm lifecycle
+Stages of the whipworm lifecycle in dogs

 Inside the dog’s large intestine, adult whipworms live and release eggs.